 If you would like to to book a complete holiday and leave it all to us then check out our packages page

-Be aware that all foreign mobile phones will have no reception in Ladakh and that, of the Indian networks, Airtel and BSNL are the only two that are currently compatible.
-If that wasn't tricky enough the network is limited to certain areas and BSNL is frequently down.
+Be aware that all foreign mobile phones will have no reception in Ladakh and that, of the Indian networks, Airtel, Jio and BSNL are the only three that are compatible at the time of writing.
+Of those networks, only postpaid sims work - prepaid sim cards of these providers do not work.

 Ladakh is known for being a peaceful place with an interfaith society that lives and works together in harmony.